evansean/RAGTube/README.md

 **RAGtube** is an interactive video assistant that allows users to **ask questions about YouTube videos** and receive accurate, conversational answers.
 Unlike traditional video summaries or static transcripts, RAGtube combines **retrieval-augmented generation (RAG)** with **multi-turn conversational memory** to provide context-aware responses.
 It can answer questions based on the video content, recall details from prior conversation turns, and even respond to general knowledge questions that go beyond the video.

+## 🧭 How to Use

+1. Paste a YouTube video URL into the input box.
+2. Click **“Load Video”** to load the video’s transcript.
+3. Ask questions naturally in the chat box — e.g.:
+   - “What is this video about?”
+   - “What are some highlights in this video?”
+   - “Who is the speaker talking about?”
+4. The assistant will retrieve relevant transcript parts and answer conversationally.

 ## Core Features

 1. **YouTube Video Transcript Processing**